naroxeno/STI/Part-1.typ

 itself something that can be known).

-The claim that there is a highest principle of knowledge is not a positive claim, like that on behalf of an absolute principle of being, but a negative, limiting one, amounting merely to this: There is an ultimate of some sort, from which all knowledge begins, and beyond which there is no knowledge.
+The claim that there is a highest principle of knowledge is not a _positive_ claim, like that on behalf of an absolute principle of being, but a _negative, limiting_ one, amounting merely to this: There is an ultimate of some sort, from which all knowledge begins, and beyond which there is no _knowledge_.

 Since the transcendental philosopher (_Introd._ §1) invariably takes only the subjective as his object, he likewise maintains that it is only subjectively, that is, _for us_, that there is a _primary knowledge_ of